Tissue shape from cell-scale active tensions: Introduction

-Third, adiabatic morphogenetic dynamics alter the tension metric, resulting in tissue flow.
-The change in $\bm{g}$ can be decomposed into contributions from tension dynamics and from topological cell rearrangement, which correspond to changes in the adjacency metric $\bm{a}$.
-It was proposed that topological rearrangement is triggered by the total deformation from the adjacency metric to the physical configuration of the tissue.
+Third, adiabatic morphogenetic dynamics of the tension metric result in tissue flow (``morphing'').
+The change in $\bm{g}$ can be decomposed into contributions from tension dynamics and from topological cell rearrangement.
+We proposed that topological rearrangement is triggered by the total deformation from the adjacency metric to the tissue's physical configuration.